Tanner Glass: New York Rangers

 On July 1, 2014, Glass signed as a free agent with the New York Rangers on a three-year contract worth $1.45 million per year.

 Glass underwhelmed in 2014-15, with 6 points in 66 games, and after a poor start to the 2015-16 season, Glass was put on waivers and assigned to the Hartford Wolf Pack.
 Glass was then recalled by the Rangers on December 14 after Jarret Stoll was waived.

 Calgary Flames

 On August 29, 2017, Glass signed a professional tryout agreement with the Calgary Flames.
 On October 3, the Flames signed Glass to a one-year, $650,000 contract.

 Europe

-Following completion of the 2017–18 season with the Flames, his 11th in the NHL, Glass as a free agent opted to sign abroad by agreeing to a one-year contract with French club, Boxers de Bordeaux of the Ligue Magnus on August 31, 2018.
+Following the completion of the 2017–18 season with the Flames, his 11th in the NHL, Glass opted to sign abroad, agreeing to a one-year contract with French club Boxers de Bordeaux of the Ligue Magnus on August 31, 2018.
 On June 13, 2019, the club announced his retirement from playing professional hockey.